Yoshitomo Nara -- In the Cloud

 12.25 x 9.375 inches (image), 16.75 x 12.875 inches (sheet)

 Institute of Contemporary Art, Philadelphia

 Shipping is not included.
 Upon purchase, we will contact you with options for shipping and you will be invoiced separately.

 Influenced by elements of popular culture such as anime, manga, Walt Disney cartoons, and punk rock, Yoshitomo Nara creates paintings, sculptures, and drawings of adorable-yet-sinister childlike characters.
 Painted with simple bold lines, primary colors, and set against empty backgrounds, these small children and animals often share the canvas with text, knives, plants, and cardboard boxes, among other recurring elements.

 ABOUT THE ARTIST:

 Nara is a central figure within contemporary Japanese art.
 He is associated specifically with the rise of Superflat art; a term coined by Nara's compatriot Takashi Murakami to describe a movement that blends a two-dimensional (flat) graphic design with the more contemplative interests of fine art.
 One of the most beloved Japanese artists of his generation, Nara's widely recognizable portraits of menacing figures reflect the artist’s raw encounters with his inner self.
-His work is held in the collections of major museums globally, with a thirty-year survey of his career currently on view at LACMA in Los Angeles.
+His work is held in the collections of major museums globally, with a thirty-year survey of his career recently exhibited at LACMA in Los Angeles.